Huawei CEO's message presages management transition

 "Huawei is entering a post-Ren era," said Ji Yongqing, author of a book titled, "Huawei's World."

-"Huawei hopes to realize a smooth and steady power handover from its founder and first-generation leaders to the second generation," Ji told Reuters.
+"Huawei hopes to realise a smooth and steady power handover from its founder and first-generation leaders to the second generation," Ji told Reuters.

 "The rotating system is better than sole reliance on a single person for the success of the company," Ren wrote in a year-end message to its 130,000 employees that has also been posted on major Chinese news websites.

-The new structure requires a number of top Huawei executives, including vice chairman Guo Ping and several executive directors of its board, to act as chief executive for six months at a time, according to the article by Ren and a source close to Huawei.
+The new structure requires a number of top Huawei executives, including vice chairman Guo Ping and several executive directors of its board to act as chief executive for six months at a time, according the article by Ren and a source close to Huawei.

 Ren, who revealed in the message that he twice underwent cancer surgery a few years ago, hopes the new system will help strengthen corporate governance as Huawei seeks to grow globally, analysts and the source said.

 "The company is gearing up for further expansion.
-Under such circumstances, corporate governance has become extremely important," said the source, who asked not to be identified because he was not authorized to speak to the media.
+Under such circumstances, corporate governance has become extremely important," said the source, who asked not to be identified as he was not authorised to speak to media.
 "That's why Mr. Ren adopted such a management system."

-Ren remains the ultimate leader of Huawei, although he is no longer in charge of its day-to-day operations on issues such as marketing, research and development, and technology, the source said.

-"Actually Mr Ren has been away from specific business management for quite a few years.
-He will only get involved when there is big decision to be made," he said.

 A Huawei spokesman was not immediately available for comment.